tee-lab/mothe/README.md

 ## MOTHe
 Mothe is a pipeline developed to detect and track multiple animals in a heterogeneous environment.
 MOTHe is a python based repository and it uses Convolutional Neural Network (CNN) architecture for the object detection task.
 It takes a digital image as an input and reads its features to assign a category.
 These algorithms are learning algorithms which means that they extract features from the images by using huge amounts of labeled training data.
 Once the CNN models are trained, these models can be used to classify novel data (images).
 MOTHe is designed to be generic which empowers the user to track objects of interest even in a natural setting.

-## WARNING
+## IMPORTANT NOTE

-*__WARNING: MOTHe uses several methods which have either been moved or changed.
+*__MOTHe uses several methods which have either been moved or changed.
 It is important to be aware of the versions that we download/install.
 The recommended python versions are the python3.6 to python3.7 stable releases (The latest LTS versions of linux (ex: Ubuntu 20.04 Focal Fossa) are installed with a stock python3.8 which is not compatible with MOTHe).
 Python3.8 does not support Tensorflow versions below the 2.2 releases which are required by MOTHe to work.
 Please note the versions of some libraries that are modified rather quickly and are used to test MOTHe very recently.__*

 1. Tensorflow: 2.1.0
 2. Keras: 2.3.1